 those where the open-vowel stem is i (like pedir)

-by a ChangeVowel entry in its dictionary.
+by a ChangeVowel entry in their dictionary.

 One stem-changing verb has u in its simple stem (jugar - juego), and one has i (adquirir - adquiero).
 In oler - huelo and errar - yerro, the initial ue and ie arising from the stem-change are modified to hue and ye respectively.
 This is purely a spelling convention - all Spanish words that would otherwise begin with ue or ie are spelt like this.

 The changed stems are used only in the present (indicative and subjunctive), the past (indicative and subjunctive), and the present participle.